Sc4rlx-Dev/Zone01-cursus/net-cat/README.md

 3. When prompted, enter your username to join the chat.

-4. In your Keyboard Press CTRL+C to exit.
+4. Type messages and press Enter to send them.
+Type `/quit` to exit.

 ## Technologies Used